 Dean, a gifted interrogator and workaholic, finds himself working more than just his exhausting caseload once he meets Kiera.
 With the lead role in the biggest case of his career on one side and an engaging yet impossible woman on the other, Dean struggles with finding a balance between dating and duty.

 When the killer discovers that Kiera has seen his work and decides he’d like to add her to his conquests, it becomes a race to see who will capture who first.

-Status: The Color of Trauma just won the 2019 Soon to Be Famous Illinois Manuscript Project contest!
+Status: The Color of Trauma won the 2019 Soon to Be Famous Illinois Author Manuscript Project contest!
 Color me happy!
-I won some copy editing, so that should be forthcoming.
-After that, I should be ready to pitch to agents.
-Yay!
+My prize of book cover design and copyediting is completed.
+Time to pitch!